 Five of the experts expressed initial fears about being overwhelmed by the task of answering questions.
 Accordingly, the experts demanded and were given the right to refuse to handle questions based on their workload.
-Two experts invoked this rule for almost half of the field study, suggesting that redundancy in expertise will be required for similar systems.
+This rule was invoked by some experts for almost half of the field study, suggesting that redundancy in expertise will be required for similar systems.
 The external experts also requested the right to not answer any question that required excessive time or was too specialized; however, this rule was invoked only once during the field study.